Scrawk/ImageProcessing/README.md

 ![lennaresize](https://github.com/Scrawk/ImageProcessing/blob/master/Media/lennaResized.png))

 A images mipmaps can be created as follows and the GetPixelMipmap function can be used to get a pixel from the mipmap.
+If the mipmap level m is provided as a normalized float then bilinear interpolation will be used to interpolate between the mipmap levels.

 ```
 float u, v;